seqcode/miniMDS/README.md

 ``python minimds.py -h``

-By default, partitioned MDS is used:
+By default, full MDS is used:

 ``python minimds.py GM12878_combined_22_5kb.bed``

-Full MDS is recommended for low-resolution high-quality (not sparse) files, especially small chromosomes:
+To use partitioned MDS:

-``python minimds.py --full GM12878_combined_22_5kb.bed``
+``python minimds.py --partitioned GM12878_combined_22_5kb.bed``

 By default structures are saved to [PREFIX]_structure.tsv, e.g. GM12878_combined_22_100kb.bed would output GM12878_combined_22_100kb_structure.tsv.
 You can use the -o option with a custom path where you want to save the structure.